-If you navigate to HubSpot's Instagram Marketing pillar page above, you'll see how they've identified a clear topic at the beginning of the page.
+If you navigate to HubSpot's Instagram Marketing pillar page, you'll see how they've identified a clear topic at the beginning of the page.
 They utilized a table of contents in the form of a timeline, and shared chapter-based content with descriptive subheadings.

 Pillar Page Best Practices

-Finally, we’ve outlined several best practices for pillar pages to help you get started.
+Finally, we’ve outlined several best practices for pillar pages to help you get started with HubSpot topic clusters.
 Follow these tips to best optimize your pillar pages and improve SEO.

 1. Make Navigation Available at the Top